bxparks/AceButton/README.md

 **Program size:**

-On the Arduino Nano (16 MHz ATmega328P):
+[LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) was used to determine the size of the library.
+For a single button, the library consumed:

-* `HelloButton` sketch: 1972 bytes flash
+* flash memory: 1100-1330 bytes
-* `HelloButton` sketch without `AceButton`: 622 bytes flash
+* static memory: 14-28 bytes
-* Therefore, the AceButton library: 1350 bytes flash
+depending on the target board.
+See the README.md in the above link for more details.

 **CPU cycles:**